astriiddev/Casiotone-Hi-Hat-Analysis/README.md

 out there for how the hi hats are generated.
 I hope this analysis brings a bit more understanding for others to recreate this iconic sound.

+The WAV file is an audio sample of an the hi hatt/cymbal recreated with an arduino using the above method along with the VCA/filter circuits and a modified recreation of the Casiotone's kick drum circuit (recorded through a RAMSA WR-500 mixer and Steinberg UR44 interface with Ardour 8).

 # References
 1. [Casiotone MT-45/MT-46 Service Manual](https://circuitbending.miraheze.org/wiki/File:Casio_MT-45_and_MT-46_Service_Manual.pdf)
 2. [TableHooters Casiotone MT-45](http://weltenschule.de/TableHooters/Casio_MT-45.html)